space-wizards/website-content/content/about/faq.md

 Our finances are public in this regularly updated [google sheet](https://docs.google.com/spreadsheets/d/1iP3qOeTxrwN0DyeJvPndE7i1_nXeKL25j96wFIgYcU8/edit?usp=sharing).

 ### Q: How can I appeal an in-game ban?
 If you have been banned from the official "Wizard's Den" servers, you can appeal your ban in our [forums](https://forum.spacestation14.io/index.php?/forum/4-ban-appeals/).

 Make sure your post follows the [ban template](https://forum.spacestation14.io/index.php?/topic/50-ban-appeal-template-read-before-posting)

+### Q: Where can I read the rules for the official game servers?
+You can read them [here](https://wiki.spacestation14.io/wiki/Server_Rules).

 ### Q: Help!
 My game is crashing, where do I get help?
 You can ask for help in our [Discord server](https://discord.ss14.io) in the [#bugs-feedback-help](https://discord.com/channels/310555209753690112/790656972801572905) channel, or on our [forums](https://forum.spacestation14.io/index.php?/forum/10-space-station-14/).